Let your food be your medicine

 Sunday

-If you've followed a routine like I've recommended in your newfound zest for letting your food be your medicine routine, then on Sunday you can have the day off and enjoy your favourites; just not bagels; they are the height of junk food.
+If you have followed a routine like I have recommended in your newfound zest for letting your food be your medicine, then you can have the day off and enjoy your favourites.
+Just not bagels, please, they are a nutritional disaster that could undo a whole week's endeavours.

 Sweetening

 Sweetening our food with simple carbohydrates like sugar, or worse saccharine will undermine your determination to let your food be your medicine.
-They raise your blood glucose rapidly causing an insulin surge, and the chemicals are even worse as a cause of metabolic syndrome.
+They raise your blood glucose rapidly causing an insulin surge, and the chemicals are even worse contributing to metabolic syndrome.

-Raw honey, if you can find it, in moderation is the best alternative.
+Raw honey, if you can find it, in moderation is the best alternative; surprisingly it has a low GI[4].
+You are unlikely to locate it at the supermarket.

 Constipation